 Be introduced by the bite of an infected insect

 Insects that carry and transmit organisms that cause disease are called vectors.
 Some insect vectors transmit parasites called protozoa (such as those that cause malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
-Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes diarrhea... read more ) and some helminths (such as those that cause river blindness Onchocerciasis Onchocerciasis is infection with the roundworm Onchocerca volvulus.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more ) and some helminths (such as those that cause river blindness Onchocerciasis Onchocerciasis is infection with the roundworm Onchocerca volvulus.
 It causes itching, a rash, sometimes with scarring, as well as eye symptoms that may lead to blindness.
-The infection is spread... read more ).
+The infection... read more ).
 Many of these parasites have very complex life cycles.

 Insects (for example, lice Lice Infestation Lice infestation is a parasitic skin infestation caused by tiny wingless insects.
 Lice spread most frequently through close person-to-person contact.
 People with lice usually have severe itching... read more ) and mites Mite Bites Mites, like ticks, are closely related to spiders.
 Biting mites, sometimes carried as parasites on the bodies of humans and animals, may transmit disease to humans.
 (See also Introduction to... read more (for example, scabies Scabies Infestation Scabies is a parasitic skin infestation caused by mites.
 Scabies usually spreads from person to person through physical contact.
 People with scabies have severe itching, even though there are... read more ) that live on or burrow into skin are known as ectoparasites.
 They are transmitted by having close contact with an infected person or their belongings.